ivop/pokey-explorer/README.md

 A and D toggle the clock for channel 1 and 3 respectively, between the base clock and 1.79MHz.

 M enables/disables two-tone mode.
 The only key that influences SKCTL.

+Pressing - (minus) or \[ resets the poly counter by storing a non-zero value to STIMER.